AbsurdlySuspicious/ovpn-leak-iptables/README.md

 - packets going to RFC 1918 private subnets and localhost (192.168.0.0/16, 10.0.0.0/8, 172.16.0.0/12, 127.0.0.0/8)
 - packets within established connections

-That means any packets going to the (routable) internet addresses not through your VPN will be dropped, but any packets to going private subnets (like your physical local network) and input connections will be allowed.
+That means any packets going to the (routable) internet addresses not through your VPN tun device will be dropped, but any packets going to private subnets (like your physical local network) and input connections will be allowed.
 Check the Rules example below for details.

 On `on` command script will inject this chain to `filter` table's OUTPUT chain,